 3. Eat a Wholesome, Balanced Diet

 A healthy diet full of fruits, vegetables, lean proteins and whole grains has been shown to help with myriad diseases, including CFS.
-In fact, one January 2019 review in Biomedicine & Pharmacotherapy showed that people suffering from ME/CFS were more likely to have deficiencies of vitamins, minerals and essential fatty acids.
+In fact, one January 2019 review in Biomedicine & Pharmacotherapy showed that people with ME/CFS were more likely to have deficiencies of vitamins, minerals and essential fatty acids.

 Donna Casey, MD, internist at Texas Health Presbyterian Hospital Dallas, recommends filling your plate with the following to make sure you're getting your fair share of the right nutrients in your diet: